Vicg853/obsidian-md-storage/CompSci - l1/UE - Computer basics/Information representation/Integer representation and operations/Fractional/Intro.md

 It could be a solution and will actually serve us later, but, alone it can't do much.
 We now have a big precision issue, that can be really solved and we still have the negative 0 value, that can't be represented.

 ### Floating point
+We finally come to the solution: scientific notation.
+It allows us to create huge values, with little storage and with a reasonable precision (as it is usually even used for scientific purposes).
+Which will fit most cases.

-We therefore arrived to [[IEEE 754|floating point numbers]], who have standardized by the IEEE, in the 754 convention.
+More about it [[Floating points|here]] and its also important to know that the IEEE standardized [[IEEE 754|floating point numbers]] in the 754 convention.